 Besides Christian hip hop, the genre is far from being the music of the church but that hasn’t stopped rappers using religious imagery in their lyrics and album art (Kanye, anyone?).
-Since it’s Good Friday, we’re taking a look at five tracks that have featured Jesus in some way.
+Since it’s Good Friday, we’re taking a look at 5 tracks about Jesus Christ.

 1. Kanye West – Jesus Walks (from The College Dropout)